 The 'fox, rabbit, and cabbage' question posed by Pepper and Budge to Lester is the exact same question posed to Martin Freeman (Lester) and his colleagues in The Office (UK, 2001): Season 1, Episode 4 - Training.
 Martin Freeman (Tim, Lester) gives the correct answer in both series.

-The music in the credits of Rhinoceros (season 2) is "I Am A Man From Constant Sorrow" which is a nod to the Coen Brothers movie "O Brother, Where Art Thou?"
+The music in the credits of Rhinoceros (season 2) is "I Am A Man Of Constant Sorrow" which is a nod to the Coen Brothers movie "O Brother, Where Art Thou?"
 In which the fictional band The Soggy Bottom Boys performed the track.

 In season 1 episode 3 when Gus goes to tell his boss he could have picked up Lorne Malvo his boss mentions that 'it's just like Sioux Falls all over again' a mention to season 2 well before it was made!